andyferris/GeneratedTypes.jl/README.md

 written for the abstract type (e.g. useful for where some of the type parameters are not explicitly defined).

-### Current limitations
+### Limitations

-The code inserted into the body of the type is an `Expr(:block, ...)`, not a function definition like a `@generated` function.
-Thus `return` is to be avoided and natural scoping rules must be utilized to return the desired output.

-Also, hopefully somewhat obviously, the codegen can only depend on the parameters of the type, and not for instance the type of the input to its constructor.
-If it is not pure (constant in time), you may experience errors for redefining a concrete type.
+Hopefully somewhat obviously, the codegen can only depend on the parameters of the type, and not for instance the type of the input to its constructor.
+If it is not pure (constant in time), you may experience errors for redefining a concrete type or other underfined behaviour.
 If you wish to define your type depending on the input to a constructor, you need to explicitly define extra constructors on your abstract type (that call the fully-parameterized version).

 Finally, calling `eval` from a generated function appears to be forbidden in Julia 0.5, making the package as it stands inoperable on the latest nightly builds.